tmtsoftware/csw/docs/src/main/framework/deploying-components.md

 ## Container for deployment

-A container is a component which starts one or more Components and keeps track of the components within a single JVM process.
+A container is a component which starts one or more components and keeps track of the components within a single JVM process.
 When started, the container also registers itself with the Location Service.
-The components to be hosted by the container is defined using a `ContainerInfo` model which has a set of ComponentInfo objects.
-It is usually described as a configuration file but can also be created programmatically.
+The components to be hosted by the container are defined using a `ContainerInfo` model which has a set of ComponentInfo objects.
+It is usually described in a configuration file but can also be created programmatically.

 SampleContainerInfo
 :   @@@vars